Opinion | Ted Cruz’s latest Cancún spin shows the rot of GOP victimization runs deep

 In Foxlandia, nothing but fictions

 As an aside, note that these incentives also pull toward more substantive distortions.
-On Hannity, Cruz claimed a “major” reason for the Texas disaster was the “Green New Deal,” which is an absurd distortion: While wind turbines did get debilitated by the cold, so did other sources, and wind only represents a small fraction of Texas energy generation.
+On “Hannity,” Cruz claimed a “major” reason for the Texas disaster was the “Green New Deal,” which is an absurd distortion: While wind turbines did get debilitated by the cold, so did other sources, and wind represents only a small fraction of Texas energy generation.

 Notably, even the Republican governor of Texas has admitted that other power sources were to blame.
 Yet the pull toward taking refuge in this fictional universe is just too powerful to resist.

-Indeed, Cruz even suggested on Hannity that Texas’ low energy prices shows the superiority of conservative governance.
+Indeed, Cruz even suggested on “Hannity” that Texas’s low energy prices show the superiority of conservative governance.
 But Cruz then said steps must be taken to ensure the grid never fails again, while also insisting that this must be done while keeping those prices low.

 Yet as Paul Krugman notes, the low prices result from the deregulation itself, which doesn’t prod companies to pursue incentives to safeguard against failure.
-So it’s not clear how you’d build in those protections while keeping prices low under that deregulatory regime, which shows that this saga actually reveals the downside of the tradeoffs at the core of such conservative governance.
+So it’s not clear how you’d build in those protections while keeping prices low under that deregulatory regime, which shows that this saga actually reveals the downside of the trade-offs at the core of such conservative governance.

-But on Hannity, this disconnect sails past, unaddressed.
-Amid this wholesale retreat into a fictional right wing universe — a place you might call “Foxlandia” — it can instead simply be asserted that leftist economics are to blame.
+But on “Hannity,” this disconnect sails past, unaddressed.
+Amid this wholesale retreat into a fictional right-wing universe — a place you might call “Foxlandia” — it can instead simply be asserted that leftist economics are to blame.

-The recentering of Trump as chief victim
+The re-centering of Trump as chief victim

-More broadly, we’re also seeing a recentering of Trump as the primary victim in U.S. public life in other areas.
-Repubican officials have launched efforts to make voting harder across the country, which they are justifying in part by claiming they will restore confidence in our elections among people who believe the election was stolen from Trump.
+More broadly, we’re also seeing a re-centering of Trump as the primary victim in U.S. public life in other areas.
+Republican officials have launched efforts to make voting harder across the country, which they are justifying in part by claiming they will restore confidence in our elections among people who believe the election was stolen from Trump.

 In short, the falsehood that the election constituted a hideous injustice done to Trump, and the fact that a lot of Republican voters believe it to be true, is becoming the rationale for more voter suppression and redoubled counter-majoritarian tactics — even though Trump and Republicans themselves spent months feeding this lie to them.